Posts

 Do you ever find yourself barely able to breathe from the sheer captivation of the written word?
 Some books have that effect, don't they?
 In this post, I thought I would dive into the reasons for my sincere appreciation of some of my very favourite authors, exploring how their works have inspired and taught me...
 Let's start with Jane Austen (as I often do 😉).
 She is the queen of omniscient narration, with the occasional use of free indirect discourse.
 In plain English, this means she is excellent at narrating a story in 3rd person, while tapping into a specific character's thoughts and feelings.
 She does this with multiple characters at different points in her novels, without using 1st person to share her characters' internal workings.
 She cleverly reveals their opinions and emotions, but not all at once.
 Sometimes it's subtle, sometimes it's momentous.
 At any rate, Austen was an author who loved to surprise her readers and equally loved to make them laugh. ...

-A Poet's Prayer - Part One
+A Poet's Prayer - Part 1

 A Poet's Prayer Chapter One "And how are you this morning, Mrs. Stainton?"
 Robert brought her a steaming mug of coffee.
 "Enjoying wedded bliss?"
 She laughed and lifted her lips to kiss his cheek.
 "Ever so much, my dear."
 "How good of your neighbour to watch over Thomas and Minnie, while we're away."
 "Yes, indeed.
 Mrs. Deacon is invaluable.
 And Dorothy promised to pay them a visit.
 They couldn't be more thrilled.
 The kids took to her like ducks to water!"
 "Do you mind, Rose darling..."
 Robert began, as he produced a scrap of paper and a pencil.
 "I'd like to write you a poem."
 "Must I sit still as if you were sketching my likeness?"
 "Only for a couple of minutes, my dear."
 And so she posed, ensconced in a dressing gown and smiling disposition.
 As promised, the poem only took a few minutes to scribble.
 "There," he announced, proudly.
 "May I read it yet?" ...